accesspc/jira-reports/docs/index.md

 # Jira reports

-Jira automation is run on a schedule every weekday at 08:45.
+Jira reports is run on a schedule every weekday at 08:45.
 This include the following jobs:

 * archive
 * service_desk